RakhithJK/jgm-pandoc-wiki/How-to-add-a-"Table-of-Contents"-title-in-the-HTML-template.md

     </div>
     $endif$

-with your most used language's translation of "Table of Contents".
+with your most used language's translation of `Table of Contents`.

 Then you can use